-- Without continuous transmission of nerve signals from the lower brain(mainly from reticular formation) into the cerebrum, the cerebrum becomes useless.(If any cut happen between them ,that will result in coma). - Nerve signals in the brain stem activate the cerebrum in two ways: - (1) first one:by directly stimulating a background level of neuronal activity in wide areas of the brain. - (2) second one :by activating neurohormonal systems that release specific facilitory or inhibitory hormone-like neurotransmitters into selected areas of the brain.
+- Without continuous transmission of nerve signals from the lower brain into the cerebrum, the cerebrum becomes useless. - Nerve signals in the brain stem activate the cerebrum in two ways: - (1) by directly stimulating a background level of neuronal activity in wide areas of the brain. - (2) by activating neurohormonal systems that release specific facilitory or inhibitory hormone-like neurotransmitters into selected areas of the brain.